mortezakowkabi/jcb-persian-documentation/039-Automated-backup-system-in-JCB.md

 3. Compile and install it.
 4. Check that all fields, views, and settings are intact.

-> You have now successfully configured, automated, and tested JCB’s backup and restore process.
+> You have now successfully configured, automated, and tested JCB's backup and restore process.